gumaerc-testorg/sts.050-spring-2016/content/pages/readings.md

 _Teaching Excellence at MIT_. "[The Social Beaver (1956)](http://teachingexcellence.mit.edu/from-the-vault/the-social-beaver-1956)" and "[Churchill at MIT: The Midcentury Convocation of 1949 (1999)](https://winstonchurchill.org/resources/speeches/1946-1963-elder-statesman/mit-mid-century-convocation/)."
 Accessed September 19, 2016.

 Land, Edwin H. "[Generation of Greatness: The Idea of a University in an Age of Science](http://groups.csail.mit.edu/mac/users/hal/misc/generation-of-greatness.html)."
-9th Annual Arthur Dehon Little Memorial Lecture at MIT, May 22, 1957.
+9{{< sup "th" >}} Annual Arthur Dehon Little Memorial Lecture at MIT, May 22, 1957.

 ### Additional Readings and Viewings